 I use a coffee mug, then put it in the dishwasher.

-flat sardine cans, they are flat enough but have a edge to rest the spoon on inside. i paint them to match my kitchens theme (apples and roosters) some are decoupaged. they wash up in the dishwasher and catch grease well when in use plus are thin tin so they do not melt when ovens in use.
+flat sardine cans, they are flat enough but have a edge to rest the spoon on inside. i paint them to match my kitchens theme (apples and roosters) some are decoupaged.

 A Piece Of Bread

 I have a coffee cup and saucer set I keep up on the stove.
 That way I can put the spoon in the saucer and if I need to use it, the coffee cup serves as a container for a second spoon.
 I don't know about anyone else, but I generally don't just cook one thing :)